melaniebrgr/learning-computer-science/06-ai/04-ai-coding/04-ai-coding-cheatsheat.md

 # AI Coding Cheatsheet

+Setup codebases for AI

+1. Select and purchase and AI coding tool
+2. Privacy: enable privacy so that data is not retained by the model provider
+3. Create coding standards context documents
+4. Audit AI configuration weekly

-Structure AI usage into phases:
+During development structure AI usage into phases:

-1) Brainstorming (planning and thinking through the problem)
+1. Brainstorming (planning and thinking through the problem)
-2) Executing (implementing the solution)
+2. Executing (implementing the solution)
-3) Verifying (reviewing and checking the work)
+3. Verifying (reviewing and checking the work)
-4) Updating rules and configuration
+4. Updating rules and configuration

-Generally,

-- Select and purchase and AI coding tool
-- Audit AI configuration weekly
-- Follow the phases when completing with using AI (this should also help manage the context window)
-- Privacy: enable privacy so that data is not retained by the model provider

-## IDE

-## Testing

-## Code review

-Bug bot PR review tool.

-## UI generation

-- v0
-- Bolt
-- Replit
-- Lovable

 ## Misc. thoughts

-Design repos for AI / Architecting codebases for AI
+### Good, semantic structuring

 When building context, Cursor does a semantic codebase search and including that in the context.
 The implication being that semantic phrasing is important and therefore the adoption of consistent domain specific terminology